 Lin Guan

-I'm a 5th-year Ph.D. student in Computer Science at Arizona State University.
-I work at Yochan Lab, supervised by Dr. Subbarao Kambhampati.
-My research interests lie at the intersection of machine learning and human-computer interaction, especially reinforcement learning from human feedback (a.k.a.
-RLHF or PbRL) and LLMs/VLMs for decision making or planning.
+Previously, I was a Ph.D. student at Arizona State University.
+I worked at Yochan Lab (AI Lab), supervised by Dr. Subbarao Kambhampati.
+My research interests lie at the intersection of machine learning and human-AI interaction, especially reinforcement learning from human feedback and LLMs/VLMs for decision making or planning.
+Specifically, my PhD research has focused on:

 profile photo